Our Top Picks for Home Solar Backup

 Limitations

-• can't be fully integrated with microinverter systems
+• limited monitoring/controlling functionality when integrated with microinverter systems

 • only available with a home solar system